RK0731/Deep-reinforcement-learning-for-dynamic-scheduling-of-a-flexible-job-shop/README.md

 ## User Guide

-To use our code as the benchmark, kindly refer to "routing_models" and "sequencing_models" folder for the trained parameters; use the class "network_validated" within "brain_machine_S.py" file to build the sequencing neural network; use "build_network_small" to "build_network_large" in "brain_workcenter-R" to build routing networks of different size.
-The state and action functions can also be found in "brain_...py" files.
+To use our code as the benchmark, kindly refer to "routing_models" and "sequencing_models" folder for the trained parameters for routing agent (RA) and sequencing agent (SA), respectively.
+Use the class "network_validated" within "brain_machine_S.py" file to build the sequencing neural network; use "build_network_small",  "build_network_medium", and "build_network_large" in "brain_workcenter-R" to build routing networks of different size.
+The state and action functions can also be found in "brain_XXX.py" files.

-An alternative way is to test your approach in our simulation model and context, you may create your algorithm and run the simulation in "main_experiment.py" for comparison.
-Please refer to the comments in each module to see how to interact with the simulation model.
+An alternative way is to test your approach in our simulation model and context, you may create your algorithm and run the simulation in "main_experiment_X.py" files for comparison.
+Please refer to the comments in each module to see how to use the simulation model.